Offset-Movement/ent-portals/README.md

 Project treats all livings as assets, rather than resources.

+[Trees as Infrastructure](https://treesasinfrastructure.com) project is somehow resonating with our approach and feelings, and we've been inspired by the research they've been through.

 Here, in fact we wanted to give a voice to nature through the actions-history of the stewards, and what decisions made together for local, energy consumption targets making.

-Trees in fact becoming portals to such stories, and means of connection and be socio-economic and democratic catalyzers and mind shifters via their empowerment on following scientific rulesets on those decision-making of their beloved stewards.
+Trees in fact become portals to such stories, and means of connection and be socio-economic and democratic catalyzers and mind shifters via their empowerment on following scientific rulesets on those decision-making of their beloved stewards.